 I found it to be fairly slow at times, maybe the slowest on our list, but the fact that it offers so much storage space clearly makes up for the small amounts you have to wait to upload and download your stored files.
 A great option that’s worth checking out here.

 The free plan gives you 5 GB of free storage in the cloud, but for heavy Office users it offers the Office 365 plans which give you 1 to 5 TB of Storage space (depending on the plan you choose), plus full installed Office applications like Word, Excel, and PowerPoint on your PC, Mac, or iPad.
-Click here to check it out.

 For some reason, Box seems to be the free cloud storage service preferred by companies, which makes many people think that it’s not available for personal use.
-But it is – and the service offers 10 GB of storage space for free.
+But it is – and the service offers 10 GB of storage space for free!

 The only Con here is that the maximum file size that you are allowed to upload is 250 Mb, which means you won’t be able to store your movies or larger files – but since it’s a free service that’s extremely reliable and trustworthy, there are no reasons to complain, especially since you can easily splice your larger files into smaller ones using WinZip for example.

-So the free cloud storage providers listed above have been with us for a while and show no signs of ever getting shut down – in other words, services that will keep your files safe and available at any moment for the foreseeable future.
+So the free cloud storage providers listed above have been with us for a while now and show no signs of ever getting shut down – in other words, these are services that will keep your files safe and available at any moment for the foreseeable future.